 VBS Volunteer Role Descriptions:

-We invite those entering sixth grade and older to apply as VBS Volunteers - Please note that registration to serve as a teen volunteer at VBS is now closed.
+We invite those entering sixth grade and older to apply as VBS Volunteers - Please note that registration to serve as a teen volunteer at VBS will be opened shortly.
 Adults over the age 18 will not need to apply.
 Adults can register to volunteer by filling out the volunteer form to the left or filling out the back side of the paper forms available at the Parish Office.

 (This position is only available to those entering seventh grade and older)